HowieHwong/howiehwong.github.io/_pages/about.md

 My research is centered on three pivotal questions:

 1. **How can we deepen our understanding of the trustworthiness of foundational generative models?** This line of inquiry seeks to develop robust frameworks for evaluating trustworthiness and to identify strategies for enhancing the trustworthiness of these models within specific application domains.
-This includes: [TrustLLM (ICML'24)](https://arxiv.org/abs/2401.05561), [LLM-as-a-Coauthor (NAACL'24)](https://aclanthology.org/2024.findings-naacl.29/), [Attack LLM Judge (ACM CCS'24)](https://arxiv.org/abs/2403.17710), [FakeGPT (WWW'24)](https://dl.acm.org/doi/abs/10.1145/3589335.3651509), [Multilingual Alignment (EMNLP'24)](https://arxiv.org/abs/2406.14721), [TrustNLP@NAACL'24](https://arxiv.org/abs/2407.16686), [HonestLLM](https://arxiv.org/abs/2406.00380), and [ObscurePrompt](https://arxiv.org/abs/2406.13662).
+This includes: [TrustLLM (ICML'24)](https://arxiv.org/abs/2401.05561), [LLM-as-a-Coauthor (NAACL'24)](https://aclanthology.org/2024.findings-naacl.29/), [Attack LLM Judge (ACM CCS'24)](https://arxiv.org/abs/2403.17710), [FakeGPT (WWW'24)](https://dl.acm.org/doi/abs/10.1145/3589335.3651509), [Multilingual Alignment (EMNLP'24)](https://arxiv.org/abs/2406.14721), [HonestLLM (NeurIPS'24)](https://arxiv.org/abs/2406.00380), [TrustNLP@NAACL'24](https://arxiv.org/abs/2407.16686), and [ObscurePrompt](https://arxiv.org/abs/2406.13662).

 2. **Is there a superior approach to achieving Artificial General Intelligence (AGI)?** This research emphasizes data-centric methods to enable scalable model alignment and evolution, ensuring that they adhere to human values and ethical paradigms throughout the development process.
 This includes: [AlignBench (ACL'24)](https://arxiv.org/abs/2311.18743) and [UniGen](https://arxiv.org/abs/2406.18966).